 You can change the visibility of videos you’ve previously uploaded in YouTube Studio > Videos.

-Using YouTube in Private Browsing
+Youtube Privacy: Using YouTube in Private Browsing

 Another way to keep your YouTube activity from appearing in your YouTube account is to use YouTube in a private browsing window (called Incognito Mode in Google Chrome).

-Simply open a new private browsing window and go to YouTube.com, but don’t sign into your account.
+Simply open a new private browsing window and go to YouTube.com, but don’t sign in to your account.
 YouTube will treat you like a stranger; you won’t see anything you’ve saved in your YouTube account, and nothing you do will be saved to your account.

-Using Your YouTube Account Safely
+Youtube Privacy: Using Your YouTube Account Safely

 If you use someone else’s device (computer, phone, tablet, etc.) to log into YouTube, be sure to log out when you’re finished!
 Otherwise, the other person can use YouTube as you after you leave.